liamsmith3194/personal-best-pt/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Bebas Neue' font into the style.css file which is used on logo and sub headings thorughout the site.
+    - Google fonts were used to import the 'Bebas Neue' and 'Montserrat' fonts into the style.css file.
 1. [Google Maps:](https://www.google.com/maps)
     - Google maps were used to show the company location and directions if needed.
 1. [Font Awesome:](https://fontawesome.com/)